 A student on academic suspension may appeal the suspension within 10 days of receiving notification in order to enroll the following semester.
 Students will be given instructions in their email from the registrar on the process for academic appeal.
-They will go to cccb.edu/ academics/policies/academic-appeal/ and submit the appeal form.
+They will go to https://docs.google.com/forms/d/

+1JXKcsCP6 yDy117x9Z7JtOFJSH5RqCbgsgzP8AUd5RI/edit and submit the appeal form.
 If the appeal is not granted or the student chooses not to appeal within 10 days, they may appeal to enroll in future semesters.
-If the appeals committee approves the appeal, enrollment may be reestablished and the student will be placed on academic probation.
+If the appeal is granted, enrollment may be reestablished and the student will be placed on academic probation.
 The registrar will notify the student of the appeal results by email.